pyrra-dev/pyrra/README.md

 ## Features

-- Support for Kubernetes, Docker, and filesystem
+- Support for Kubernetes, Docker, and reading from the filesystem
 - Alerting: Generates 4 Multi Burn Rate Alerts with different severity
 - Page listing all Service Level Objectives
   - Search through names and labels